 Our flagship program aims to prepare you for life after college.
 Through seminars and lectures given by leading university professors, you will experience university life on a subject strand that you are most interested in.
 You will also get to visit universities across the country too!

 This year (2021/22), the Realising Aspirations programme worked with:

 - 6 x Russell Group universities: University of Oxford, University of Manchester, University of Leeds, Newcastle University, Durham University, University of Birmingham, University of Sheffield, University of Bristol

-- 4 x specialist universities: Liverpool Institute of Performing Arts, Leeds College of Art, National Youth Film Academy, and the Courtauld Institute of Art in London
+- 4 x specialist universities: Liverpool Institute of Performing Arts, Leeds Arts University, University of Law, and the Courtauld Institute of Art

-- 13 x other universities: Manchester Metropolitan University, Leeds Trinity University, Coventry University, Salford University, Huddersfield University, Keele University, Bradford University, Bolton University, Lancaster University, Stafford University, Edge Hill University, Liverpool John Moores University and Leeds Beckett University
+- 8 x other universities: Manchester Metropolitan University, Leeds Beckett University, Huddersfield University, Keele University, Bradford University, Nottingham Trent University, Northumbria University and Edge Hill University

 “It’s a helpful way to make decisions regarding university choices.
 It allows you to experience parts of university education that will guide you to a decision that suits you.”